What is MadiSUN?

 What are the benefits of installing solar through MadiSUN?

-For the 2021 MadiSUN Group Buy, participating homeowners will have three solar installers to choose from.
-MadiSUN staff vet each solar installation firm, saving time and taking the guesswork out of selecting a contractor.
-Through a competitive selection process, Each MadiSUN solar contractor offers the best combinations of quality, service, materials, and pricing.
+For the 2023 MadiSUN Group Buy, Arch Solar is our selected solar installation firm.
+MadiSUN staff vet multiple solar installation firms, saving time and taking the guesswork out of selecting a contractor.
+Through a competitive selection process, the MadiSUN solar contractor offers the best combinations of quality, service, materials, and pricing.

 How long does the solar installation process take?